bonsaiheldin/carrotJS/README.md

 `new Domy.Game();`

-which creates an empty black game container for you.
+This creates an empty game container.
 One can also give that function a few parameters as well, in the following order:

 * `width` Defines the width of the game container.
 Optional.
 The default is `800`.
 * `height` Defines the height of the game container.
 Optional.
 The default is `600`.